 Anyone in a supervisory, managerial, administrative or executive role or positions, such as a provost, vice provost, vice president, dean, department chair, supervisor, director of a unit, resident director, resident assistant, or supervisor.

 Before a reporting student reveals any information to a responsible employee, the employee will inform the student of the employee's reporting obligations.
 If the student wants to maintain confidentiality, the employee will direct the student to confidential resources.

 If the student wants to tell the responsible employee what happened but also wants to maintain confidentiality, the employee will inform the student that the University will consider the request, but cannot guarantee that the University will honor it.
 In reporting the details of the incident to the Title IX Director, the responsible employee will also inform the Director of the student's request for confidentiality.

 Responsible employees will not pressure a reporting student regarding the extent of the report the student wants to make.
 Responsible employees will not pressure a student to request confidentiality, but will honor and support the student's wishes, including for the University to fully investigate an incident.
 By the same token, responsible employees will not pressure a reporting student to make a full report if the student is not ready to make such a report.

-Requesting Confidentiality From the University: How the University Will Weigh the Request and Respond.
+Requesting confidentiality from the University: How the University will weight the request and respond

 If a reporting student discloses an incident to a responsible employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the University will weigh that request against the University's obligation to provide a safe, non-discriminatory environment for all students, including the reporting student.